Māori history

 The Treaty is New Zealand’s founding document made between the British Crown and about 540 Māori rangatira (chiefs).

-Explore the Treaty of Waitangi
+- Explore the Treaty of Waitangi — Te Ara Encyclopedia of New Zealand

 The original Treaty documents are at He Tohu at the National Library in Wellington.
 You can view the Treaty any time during opening hours.
 If you’re a large group or want a guide, you can book a free guided tour.